Home/UFC

 Imago

-For years, UFC fighters have flirted with Hollywood.
-From Ronda Rousey throwing hands and people around in Furious 7 to Georges St-Pierre squaring off with Captain America, the Octagon’s biggest stars have all felt the pull of the big screen.
-But now, another name is joining that list, and it’s one no one can ignore, Jon “Bones” Jones.
+The art of combat has produced some huge Hollywood stars.
+WWE Superstars like Dwayne Johnson, John Cena, and Dave Bautista are just some of the top names.
+UFC has its fair share of contributions to Hollywood as well.
+From Ronda Rousey throwing people around in Furious 7 to Georges St-Pierre squaring off with Captain America, the Octagon’s biggest stars have felt the pull of the big screen.
+But now, another name is joining that list, and it’s none other than Hall of Famer, Jon “Bones” Jones.

 Watch What’s Trending Now!

-The former UFC heavyweight champion is easing into a new chapter as on a recent appearance on the No Scripts Podcast, Jones confessed, “I definitely love acting,” before laughing as the host told him he was a natural.
+The former UFC heavyweight champion is easing into a new chapter.
+On a recent appearance on the No Scripts Podcast, Jones confessed, “I definitely love acting,” before laughing as the host told him he was a natural.

 ADVERTISEMENT